seefrye/waaaaagh-list/_notes/Private/builder-files/wargear/other/shoutin-pole.md

--**[[Shoutin Pole\|Shoutin' Pole]]:** While a WARBOSS model is embarked upon this TRANSPORT, the bearer gains that WARBOSS model’s Warboss, Beastboss or Flashiest Gitz aura ability.
+- **[[Shoutin Pole\|Shoutin' Pole]]:** While a WARBOSS model is embarked upon this TRANSPORT, the bearer gains that WARBOSS model’s Warboss, Beastboss or Flashiest Gitz aura ability.